Therapy & Accelerated Hypnotherapy

 In Old Saxon, “to heal” means to become whole: integration is wholeness.
 Brain-body-spirit feel connected, left brain and right brain communicate better, past present future each feel possible, in their place, now and then.

-This power of connection and integration is already inside you.
-With Accelerated Conversational Hypnotherapy, I help you connect to and access your own inner resources, including the power of the unconscious mind.
+This power of connection and integration is already inside each of us.
+With Accelerated Conversational Hypnotherapy, I help clients to connect to and access their own inner resources, including the power of the unconscious mind.
 These have brought you, and me, right here to this place.

 Our inner resources have served us all our lives.
 They’ve enabled us to survive, sometimes to thrive.
 I’m with you as a person who is also healing and growing.
 I know through personal experience, an engaged life in the world, and years of clinical training and practice that sometimes we become weighed down by our painful patterns or our daily responsibilities.
 This is called ‘being human.’
 Right?